Military

 WZ-10 Attack Helicopter

 The primary mission for the treetop hugging WZ-10 is battlefield interdiction, eliminating the enemy ground fixed and mobile forces, and concurrently certain air combat ability.
 The WZ-10 (Wuzhuang Zhisheng-10) is generally similar to the South African Rooviak and Italian Agusta A129.
 The PLA Army Aviation long lacked an attack helicopter such as the AH-64 Apache or Mi-28 Havoc.
 The limited attack helicopter force consisted of 30-40 Z-9Ws and 8 SA-342L Gazelles, along with 60 Mi-17 Hips with unguided rocket launchers.
-Prior to the WZ-10 China had yet to produce an indigenously designed helicopter.
-The WZ-10 is thus a bellwether of the improvements in China's helicopter design and production capabilities.
-Although the helicopter might still not be as capable as the U.S. AH-64 Apache, it will probably play a significant role in Army Aviation modernisation and force compabilities.

-Two wings along the fuselage that are roughly 4.32 meters long may carry 1,500 kilograms of munitions, including a 57.0 mm multibarrel rockets, the red arrow anti-tank missile.
+Two wings along the fuselage that are roughly 4.32 meters long may carry 1,500 kilograms of munitions, including a 57.0 mm multibarrel rockets, the Red Arrow anti-tank missile.
 A 23 mm machine gun is fixed to the cabin at the front of the helicopter.
 The helicopter can carry up to 8 ATGMs, or IR-guided short-range AAMs.

 The navigation and avionics are probably from domestic sources.
 The WZ-10 is equipped with FLIR thus allowing an operations in all weather.
 The navigation system consists of radioaltimeter, doppler radar and GPS.
 The fire control system is similar to the French Starry Night digital integration design.
 Reports indicate that the WZ-10 has an optics system that relays sensor information to the pilots helmets; essentially a system similar to the US Integrated Helmet and Display Sighting System (IHADSS).
 The helmet system also controls the direction that the machine gun is aiming.
 This allows the pilots to have an improved situation awareness as they can monitor flight systems and observe the terrain.

-The WZ-10 has a non-traditional [for China] design that uses composite and radar absorbant materials.
-The WZ-10 is equipped with radar warning systems and with systems that will alert the crew that it has been targetted with laser range finders.
+The WZ-10 has a non-traditional [for China] design that uses composite and radar absorbent materials.
+The WZ-10 is equipped with radar warning systems and with systems that will alert the crew that it has been targeted with laser range finders.
 The helicopter is also equipped with passive countermeasures and in an effort to reduce fratricide is equipped with IFF.
 The WZ-10 has modified engine exhausts to reduce IR signature of the helicopter.
 The cabin's bulletproof glass may resist 7.62 millimeter ammunition and composite armor under the cabin resists 12.7 millimeters machine gun fires.
-The cabin is equipped to maximize fire protection and thw WZ-10 is also outfitted with ejection seats similar to the Ka-50.
+The cabin is equipped to maximize fire protection and the WZ-10 is also outfitted with ejection seats similar to the Ka-50.

 NEWSLETTER